 Next up is Maisy-Sky, Marketing Executive Apprentice at Penlee House Gallery & Museum.
 Maisy-Sky is working full time on various marketing tasks, as well as working towards a Level 4 Apprenticeship and Diploma.

-Read on for more on about how Maisy-Sky spends her time at Penlee House…
+Read on for more on how Maisy-Sky spends her time at Penlee House…

 Hello, my name is Maisy-Sky and I am the Marketing Executive Apprentice at Penlee House Gallery & Museum in Penzance.
 I joined Penlee House in July 2019 and spent 18 months working as a Digital Marketing Apprentice.
 I’ve recently just started a new role as a Marketing Executive Apprentice and I’m excited to start this new adventure at Penlee House.
 My daily tasks as a Digital Marketing Apprentice were quite varied, from creating engaging marketing ideas, content, and digital media, evaluating the effectiveness of campaigns to identifying customer trends and new marketing opportunities.